Quantum-Based Software Engineering: Introduction

 In recent years, quantum computing research has focused primarily on quantum algorithm design~\cite{montanaro2016quantum}, hardware development~\cite{zhong2020quantum,arute2019quantum,preskill2018quantum}, and the development of quantum programming languages~\cite{heim2020quantum,gay2006quantum}.
 At the same time, Quantum Software Engineering (QSE) has emerged as a field that addresses the systematic development of quantum software, including specification, design, implementation, testing, and verification of programs intended to run on quantum hardware~\cite{zhao2020quantum,ali2022software,piattini2021toward,10.1145/3712002}.
 However, while building quantum software has attracted substantial attention, using quantum computation to support classical software engineering tasks remains relatively underexplored~\cite{wang2025quantum, mandal2025quantum,miranskyy2022quantum}.

-In this paper, we propose Quantum-Based Software Engineering (QBSE) as a potential research direction for exploring how quantum computing can support classical software engineering tasks.
+In this paper, we introduce Quantum-Based Software Engineering (QBSE) as a new research direction to explore how quantum computing can support classical software engineering tasks.
 Unlike QSE, which targets quantum software development, QBSE focuses on classical software engineering challenges and investigates whether quantum techniques can improve efficiency or scalability.
 We suggest that QBSE offers a timely and promising perspective that complements ongoing efforts in quantum software and classical engineering automation.
-In the following sections, we define the scope of QBSE, outline emerging applications, and outline preliminary ideas for a research agenda.
+In the following sections, we define the scope of QBSE, outline emerging applications, and present preliminary ideas for a research agenda.